specklesystems/speckle-docs/automate/function-specification.md

 - **Speckle**: Speckle is a platform for exchanging data between different software applications, allowing users to collaborate and communicate AEC-related data.
 - **AEC**: Architecture, Engineering, and Construction industry.
 - **Automate**: Automate is a platform which allows users to run Functions.
-- **Automation**: An Automation is a configuration of a Function which is ready to be run on events from changes in a Speckle Model, or on demand.
+- **Automation**: An Automation is a configuration of a Function which is ready to be run on events from changes in a Speckle model, or on demand.
 - **Function**: A Function is a small piece of packaged software which performs a specific task.
 Functions are the building blocks of Automate.
 - **Image**: An Image is a standardised method of packaging and distributing content.
 An Image is defined by the [Open Container Initiative Image Format Specification](https://github.com/opencontainers/image-spec/blob/main/spec.md).
 - **OCI**: [Open Container Initiative](https://opencontainers.org/).
 The OCI is a lightweight, open governance structure (project), formed under the auspices of the [Linux Foundation](https://www.linuxfoundation.org/), for the express purpose of creating open industry standards around container formats and runtime.